Choosing the best VPN provider

 Internet speed

 Since VPNs require an additional hop (or more) for your internet traffic, you should consider how fast you need your connection or particular traffic to be.
 Users can sometimes experience latency while using a VPN.
-For example, for gaming, users might choose a single-hop over a multi-hop VPN.
-Keep in the mind that split tunneling configurations can preserve needed privacy for certain activities while optimizing speed for others.
+For example, for gaming or streaming, users might choose a single-hop over a multi-hop VPN, or choose a decentralized VPN like NymVPN with WireGuard to optimize connections.
+Users can also test the speed of a VPN provider by using one of the available speed test tools online.
+We advise to first connect without the VPN to establish a baseline before testing the connection with the VPN to see the difference in speed.

 Device support